plan44/plan44-feed/README.md

 - **hermel** and **leth**: firmware for a Omega2S based controller using the PWM outputs for driving WS2813 LED chains for some effects and a scrolling text ticker, and a 2-channel A/D converter for sensor input, used for exhibition objects.
 - **hmt20**: firmware for a Omega2S based controller which allows connecting up to 24 cheap NXP MFRC522 based RFID reader boards and up to 4 WS281x LED chains, used for exhibition objects.

-The **\*d** packages (pixelboard, p44featured, ...) are openwrt makefiles for the linux daemon applications that usually are the core part of one of the above projects.
+The **\*d** packages (vdcd, pixelboard, p44featured, ...) are openwrt makefiles for the linux daemon applications that usually are the core part of one of the above projects.

 There are also some ports to openwrt for things I wanted to use for a project, e.g.